-Cheng Fellowship applications for current HKS students and rising juniors/seniors at Harvard College will open on February 25, 2019.
+Cheng Fellowship applications for current HKS students and rising juniors/seniors at Harvard College are now open.
+The deadline to apply is April 1, 2019.
 Applications for HKS Mid-Career students will open in Summer 2019.

 - HKS: Applicants for the 2019 Cheng Fellow cohort must be Master’s candidates graduating from an HKS degree program in Spring 2020, including the one-year Mid-Career program.
 This is a one-year Fellowship experience.

 - HBS: Applicants for the 2019 Cheng Fellow cohort must be Master’s candidates graduating from an HBS degree program in Spring 2020.
 This is a one-year Fellowship experience.

 - Harvard College: Applicants for the 2019 Cheng Fellow cohort must be current sophomores or juniors at the College graduating in Spring 2020 or 2021.
 Seniors will have a one-year fellowship experience.
 Juniors participate in a two-year Fellowship experience, providing students with an extended runway for post-graduate planning, individualized support, and deepened community.
 Year 1 is spent engaging in the weekly co-curricular programming together with HKS Fellows, while Year 2 is focused on developing and executing on your individual game plan.
 College Fellows must plan to participate in a summer experience related to their Fellowship work during Summer 2020, between Year 1 and Year 2.

 All applicants must be available to attend weekly evening co-curricular sessions (one night/week) on HKS’ campus for the duration of the 2019-20 academic year, be enrolled students, and in good academic standing for the duration of their participation.